 Average Cost of Car Insurance in Rhode Island by Category

-Cost of Car Insurance in Rhode Island vs. Neighboring States
+Average Cost of Car Insurance in Rhode Island by Company

 No, uninsured motorist coverage is not required in Rhode Island, as drivers can reject the coverage in writing.
 Still, insurance companies are required to offer at least $25,000 in uninsured motorist bodily injury coverage per person (up to $50,000 per accident), as well as $25,000 in uninsured motorist property damage insurance per accident.… read full answer